ann0see/bananianX/README.md

 3. Run it ./bananianX.sh
 4. Wait...
 <br>
-BananianX is in BETA state currently.
-So it might NOT work as expected for now.
-Currently I haven´t installed it yet, but you can install it and try it now.<br>
+BananianX is in gamma state currently.
+So it might NOT work as expected for now.<br>
 Website: https://jonisc.github.io/bananianX/
 <br>
 Thanks to: rvdns11 and Wolf2000 (German BananaPi Forum)